cathxrsis/cathxrsis.github.io/_drafts/2019-08-11-Algebraic-Data.md

 This time we will pick an unused value of the data type to represent the failure.
 This is often the favoured approach of simulink engineers.
 If your data type is an int, enumerate your failures from 255 back &c.
 This is most likely how a good compiler will implement your software error propagations anyway, but it doesn't preserve the meaning inside the model in a meaningful way.
 It defeats the point of modelling somewhat as it forces the reader to think further down the abstraction layers.
 It also causes problems if the value range of the data type has to change.

-This method is also a step back from the first option in terms of reusability
+This method is also a step back from the first option in terms of reusability, if you are required to reuse this function in a context where the error value is required as part of the nominal range, you're going to have to define a new one with a new error value.
+This solution is a case of the antipattern "genetic disorder".
+If the implementor of the software is using a language like Haskell to code the solution (see below for the Haskell solution), you have forced their hand through the misuse of UML/SysML to create a solution in the software that is considered bad practice for that language.
+This happens a lot with UML when trying to implement specified behaviour in a different programming paradigm from OOP.

 ### 3) Use the Maybe pattern

-The maybe pattern (or option type) is a pattern that utilises @@

-@@IMAGE

-This may look a little clunky to the average UML modeller (though I its suggest still a better solution than the last two) but mainly because its a little bit of an abuse of the UML syntax.
-As a motivating example from a programming language with these concepts baked in, Haskell has a pretty elegant syntax for the Maybe concept:
+There's no diagram for this case as like case 2, we're embedding the concept of failure into the As a motivating example from a programming language with these concepts baked in, Haskell has a pretty elegant syntax for the Maybe concept:

     Data Maybe a = Just a | Nothing